 - 2 cups cooked diced ham

-- Dice the onion and celery.
-Peel and shred or finely dice the carrots.
+- Dice the onion, celery, and carrots.
 Mince the garlic.

 - Add the oil to a large stock pot over medium heat.
 When hot, stir in the onion, celery, and carrot.

 - Cook vegetables until softened, about 5 minutes.
 Stir in the garlic and cook 30 more seconds.

 - Add the water and Italian seasoning to the pot along with the dried beans.